Joomla 3.x - 4.x Adım Adım Geçiş

 Assess Each Extension

-In your planning, you determined which third-party extensions were staying or going and how they migrate.
+In your planning, you determined that third-party extensions were staying or going and how they migrate.
 For this portion of the Step by Step, you’ll be using two different sections of the site extensively; The Pre-Update Check in Components → Joomla!
 Update and Extensions → Manage → Manage.
 You are going to be looking at every single extension installed on your site.
 You will be determining if they need to be updated to the latest version or uninstalled.
 More details in Pre-Update Check.

 - Using the Pre-Update Check: in order to use the Pre-Update Check, you will need to set the Joomla!
 Update component to Joomla 4.
 To do this follow: